 - The original Casper has an additional 1.5″ polyfoam transition layer on top of the base layer.
 The purpose of this layer is to ensure even weight distribution.

-- Both have only a few layers.
+- Both are all-foam mattresses that have only a few layers.

 - Both are relatively soft and have good bounce.